18alantom/fex/README.md

 > [!TIP]
 >
-> You can change which key is used to invoke `fex` by using the ZSH `bindkey` command.
+> You can change which key is used to invoke `fex` by using the Zsh `bindkey` command.
-> For example if you use ZSH vi mode, you can use `bindkey -a 'f' fex-widget` to
+> For example if you use Zsh vi mode, you can use `bindkey -a 'f' fex-widget` to
 > invoke `fex` using the `'f'` key when in command mode.
 >
 > Reference: